+After the year 1587 we lose distinct traces of Oxford's dramatic activity, and, in reference to this, we must now draw attention to an important set of considerations in which the poet Edmund Spenser is implicated.
 In the year 1590, by which time the middle period of De Vere's life may be said to have closed, when though only forty years of age he seemed to have quite dropped from public view, and when William Shakspere, then aged twenty-six, was either establishing himself, or being established by unknown patrons, in the dramatic world, Edmund Spenser published his "Tears of the Muses."
-These "are full of lamentations over returning barbarism and ignorance, and the slight account made by those in power of the gifts and the arts of the writer, the poet and the dramatist " (Church: Life of Spenser).
-In this poem occur some stanzas which Dryden in his day, and Charles and Mary Cowden Clarke in more recent times, have appropriated to William Shakspere, but which, notwithstanding this, have been more or less a puzzle to literary men ever since they were written. writers on either Spenser or Shakespeare seem to feel it a duty to say something about them. matter is therefore of extreme importance as a question of Elizabethan literature quite apart from the Shakespeare problem, and will necessitate a somewhat exhaustive statement.
-The following are the most important stanzas in the set :-
+These "are full of lamentations over returning barbarism and ignorance, and the slight account made by those in power of the gifts and the arts of the writer, the poet and the dramatist " (Church : Life of Spenser).
+In this poem occur some stanzas which Dryden in his day, and Charles and Mary Cowden Clarke in more recent times, have appropriated to William Shakspere, but which, notwithstanding this, have been more or less a puzzle to literary men ever since they were written.
+Most writers on either Spenser or Shakespeare seem to feel it a duty to say something about them.
+The matter is therefore of extreme importance as a question of Elizabethan literature guite apart from the Shakespeare problem, and will necessitate a somewhat exhaustive statement. - The following are the most important stanzas in the set :---

-- " All these, and all that else the Comic Stage, With seasoned wit and goodly pleasance graced, By which man's life in his likest image Was limned forth, are wholly now defaced; And those sweet wits which wont the like to frame Are now despised and made a laughing game. - " And he the man whom Nature's self had made To mock herself and truth to imitate, With kindly counter under Mimic shade, Our pleasant Willie, ah! is dead of late.
+- " All these, and all that else the Comic Stage, With seasoned wit and goodly pleasance graced, By which man's life in his likest image Was limned forth, are wholly now defaced; And those sweet wits which wont the like to frame Are now despised and made a laughing game. - " And he the man whom Nature's self had made To mock herself and truth to imitate, With kindly counter under Mimic shade, Our pleasant Willie, ah ! is dead of late.
 With whom all joy and jolly merriment Is also deaded and in doleur drent. - "But that same gentle spirit from whose pen Large streams of honey and sweet nectar flow, Scorning the boldness of such base-born men, Which dare their follies forth so rashly throw, Doth rather choose to sit in idle cell, Than so himself to mockery to sell."

 First of all the expression "dead of late," it has Spenser's been remarked by others, means, "not that he is literally dead but that he is in retirement."
-This reading is not only necessary to make it fit in with what follows-"to sit in idle cell"-but is also supported by other passages in the same writer. reference is evidently to some one who, having been prominent in the writing of poetry, and in connection with dramatic comedy, had lately not been much in evidence.
+This reading is not only necessary to make it fit in with what follows-" to sit in idle cell "-but is also supported by other passages in the same writer.
+The reference is evidently to some one who, having been prominent in the writing of poetry, and in connection with dramatic comedy, had lately not been much in evidence.